-- Remain calm and establish a safe environment to talk about self-injury. - Be aware of your thoughts, feelings, and reactions about this behavior. - Be aware of your tone.
-Displaying judgment, expressing anger or shock can cause the student to feel guilt or shame.
+- Model healthy and safe ways of managing stress and engage your child in these activities, such as taking walks, deep breathing, journal writing, or listening to music. - Be aware of your thoughts, feelings, and reactions about this behavior - Be aware of your tone.
+Expressing anger or shock can cause your child to feel guilt or shame.